torvalds/linux/Documentation/media/uapi/v4l/vidioc-g-fbuf.rst

     The :ref:`VIDIOC_S_FBUF <VIDIOC_G_FBUF>` parameters are unsuitable.

 .. [#f1]
-   A physical base address may not suit all platforms.
-GK notes in theory we should pass something like PCI device + memory region + offset instead.
+   A physical base address may yest suit all platforms.
+GK yestes in theory we should pass something like PCI device + memory region + offset instead.
 If you encounter problems please discuss on the linux-media mailing list: